-Foreign sales are a significant portion of our revenue and we rely on suppliers in China, India, Malaysia, Taiwan, Thailand, and other foreign countries.
+Foreign sales are a significant portion of our revenue and we rely on foreign suppliers, especially in Asia.
 Risks relating to operating in foreign markets that could impair our results of operations include economic and political instability; acts of God, including floods, typhoons, cyclones, and earthquakes; public health crises including, but not limited to, difficulties in enforcement of contractual obligations and intellectual property rights; changes in regulatory requirements; changes in import/export regulations and tariffs; transportation delays; and other uncertainties relating to the administration of, or changes in, or new interpretations of, the laws, regulations, and policies of jurisdictions where we do business.
+Current or future U.S. tariffs on imports could lead to supply-chain disruptions or increase our cost of imported materials, which could negatively impact our profitability.
+Additionally, foreign tariffs on our exported products could increase the price of our products in international markets, which could reduce revenues.